mikalai-sokarau/frontend-interview/Customer Relations/questions.md

 * Usually there is a list of questions that should be discussed in a business trip, you should be ready to discuss them, brush up required technical / project knowledge.
 * Prepare questions you want to discuss with a customer.
 * Be active, try to contribute to any discussions in which you participate.

-### How to deal with unhappy customers?
-* Collect information about the reason of dissatisfaction as much as possible.
-* Keep calm, be polite and friendly, stay involved in the conversation, listen actively.
-* Provide a solution / have a plan of actions / prepare follow-ups.
-* Don't promise things impossible to resolve / deliver.

 ### How to manage dependency on a third-party team?
 * Explain to a customer that delivery of your piece of functionality depends on the assumption that external team will deliver their piece.